XRDevIEEE/ILLIXR/docs/writing_your_plugin.md

           - !include "ci/flows/kimera-gtsam.yaml"
         append: !include "plugins/groups/misc-native.yaml"

-    can be changed to this equivalent expanded flow, containing all the plugin groups specified in `ILLIXR/ci/flows/kimera-gtsam.yaml`, plus the addition of a new plugin group containing your plugin:
+    The structure can be changed to this equivalent expanded flow, containing all the plugin groups specified in `ILLIXR/ci/flows/kimera-gtsam.yaml`, plus the addition of a new plugin group containing your plugin:

     <!--- language: lang-yaml -->